 • freq: to cram together; common, usual; happening at short intervals, often recurring (e.g. frequent, frequency, infrequency)

-• gage: pledge, have responsibility for (e.g. engage)
+• gage: pledge, have responsibility for; contact, on (e.g. engage)

-• gene: give birth, beget; race, kind; native, natural (e.g. general, generation, genuine, antigen, pathogen, parthenogenesis)
+• gene: give birth, beget; race, kind; native, natural (e.g. general, generation, genuine, antigen, pathogen, parthenogenesis, genocide)

 • gn: the same as gene (e.g. pregnant)